Learn more about us

 Welcome Center – The Welcome Center handles all summer operations.
 The mail is sorted and delivered from here and our Leadership and Program offices are located in the back.
 Come here if you are looking for service time!

-YOHA – When you love something or something is incredibly awesome… throw up a yoha!
-Both hands meeting with a clap over your head, fingertips up to the sky!
+YOHA – When you love something or something is incredibly awesome… throw up a yoha.
+Both hands meeting with a clap over your head, finger tips up to the sky and exclaim, YOHA!